angular/components/src/google-maps/README.md

 ## The Options Input

 The Google Maps components implement all of the options for their respective objects from the Google Maps JavaScript API through an `options` input, but they also have specific inputs for some of the most common options.
-For example, the google maps component could have its options set either in with a google.maps.MapOptions object:
+For example, the Google Maps component could have its options set either in with a google.maps.MapOptions object:

 ```html
 <google-map [options]="options"></google-map>